Sphincter of Oddi Dysfunction (SOD)

 The mechanism of Sphincter of Oddi dysfunction is not completely known but, in theory, when an individual has SOD, his/her sphincter goes into "spasm", causing temporary back-up of biliary and pancreatic juices, resulting in attacks of abdominal pain.

-Sphincter of Oddi dysfunction refers to two conditions that can affect the sphincter of Oddi – papillary stenosis and biliary dyskinesia.
+Two conditions that can affect the sphincter of Oddi are papillary stenosis and biliary dyskinesia.

 Papillary stenosis is a condition that occurs when this sphincter (opening) mechanism is disturbed.
 When the hole is too tight, there is a backup of bile and pancreatic juices which can result in abdominal pain and/or jaundice.
 Also, blockage to the pancreatic orifice can cause pancreatic pain or attacks of pancreatitis.